-from the good-for-him dept
+from the bipartisan-support-meets-gov't-agency-resistance dept

 A FOIA reform bill that sailed through both the House (410-0) and the Senate Judiciary Committee (again with a unanimous vote) is currently stalled, having gone nowhere for the past two weeks thanks to Sen. Jay Rockefeller.

 The Freedom of Information Act Improvements Act (hereinafter cited as "FOIAIA") helps put the "freedom" back in the FOIA -- something that has a chance to trim down the number of requests that result in fully-redacted pages or federal lawsuits.
 Rockefeller has expressed some concerns about the openness of the open records law improvements.

 "I have a long record of support for open government and the FOIA process.
 I am concerned that provisions in this bill will have the unintended consequence of harming our ability to enforce the many important federal laws that protect American consumers from financial fraud and other abuses," Rockefeller said in a statement Friday.
 "According to experts across the federal government, these provisions would make it harder for federal agency attorneys to prepare their cases, and they would potentially give defendants new ways to obstruct and delay investigations into their conduct.
 I hope there is a way to address these concerns and pass the bill."The two agencies offering up the most resistance to the bill appear to be the FTC and the SEC, both of which apparently feel the law creates a playground for targets of its investigations.

 [S]ources said the agencies' concerns are that the legislation would allow companies to pierce the attorney-client and attorney work-product privileges, potentially giving targets of enforcement actions a roadmap detailing what kind or level of misconduct will trigger action and what kind is likely to be ignored.There also appears to be a law enforcement contingent pushing for death of this bill as well.